Skip to content

 Portugal Digital Nomad Visa

 Similar to the D7 passive income visa but designed specifically for remote workers.
 Minimum income requirement of approximately 3,500/month.
-Provides a path to Portuguese citizenship in 5 years.
-An increasingly popular alternative to the Golden Visa for location-independent professionals who don't want to commit500K to a fund.
+Provides permanent residency in 5 years; citizenship now requires 10 years (7 for EU/CPLP) under the 2026 law.
+An increasingly popular alternative to the Golden Visa for location-independent professionals who don't want to commit 500K to a fund.

 Property Investment Guide